stargate/stargate/helm/README.md

 ## Stargate deployment using helm
-Want to build Stargate on a k8s cluster using helm? follow the instruction as below
+Want to build Stargate on a k8s cluster using helm?
+Follow the instruction as below

 ## Pre-requisite

-Cassandra storage port 7000 accessible as a k8s service. install helm inthe environment.
+Cassandra storage port 7000 accessible as a k8s service. install helm in the environment.

 ## Helm installation instruction
 Clone the git repository.

 cd helm

 helm install stargate stargate

 Note: